mujtabach2/LangauageApp/README.md

 ## Todo

-- get images for mode
+- add more modes
 - add in voice recognition
-- make gui for chatbox and implement the script
+- make gui for chatbox
-- make new api code
+- ask for user name